eriqande/mega-simple-microhap-snakeflow/README.md

     bit of time (30 minute to a couple hours, depending on the speed of your computer) downloading the Otsh\_v1.0 genome and indexing it with bwa.

+## Inputs

+Assuming that you are running some sequencing data for a species that is already configured (meaning that the reference genomes and target regions are specified), then all you need to worry about is the sequencing and meta data input that you must provide.
+(This will be the case if you are using amplicons and specifications developed at the SWFSC).

+The basic idea of the workflow is that input data (both sequences and meta data) from any single MiSeq run (or, presumably a run on a different sequencing platform) are provided in a single directory with fairly strict formatting guidelines.
+The workflow then proceeds upon those data, and, in the process, populates that input directory with a number of additional directories containing outputs and some intermediate files.

+For example, the directory `.test/data` in the repository is this sort of input directory.
+It is obviously a pared-down version of a typical sequencing run which might include hundreds of individuals, but it serves out illustrative purposes here, nonetheless.

+In order for the snakemake-based workflow to run upon such a directory, it must have the following elements

+1. A directory `raw` that includes only the paired-end FASTQ files from the sequencing.
+2. A file `samples.csv` (described below) that includes one line for each sample giving information about the path to the FASTQ file that originated from each sample, additional identifiers for the sample, and also the names of the amplicon panels at which the the sample was amplified.
+3. A file `units.csv` (also described below) that has a single line for each combination of a sample and an amplicon panel / marker set.

+It is also good practice to have an additional file called `meta.csv` that includes additional meta data for each sample in `samples.csv`;
+however this is not a requirement.

+In our workflow at the SWFSC the `samples.csv` and `units.csv` file are generated from the the sample sheet associated with the sequencing run using the included R script in `preprocess/sample-sheet-processing-functions.R`.
+This is the recommended way to obtain `samples.csv` and `units.csv`, and is the only way that we will document that here.
+Therefore, in practice, each user should plan to start with input data from the sequencer that includes:

+1. The directory `raw` that includes only the paired-end FASTQ files from the sequencing.
+2. A file named `SampleSheet.csv` that includes information about the samples that were included on the sequencing run.

+The key to making sure all of this will run smoothly is to be strict about the formatting and contents of `SampleSheet.csv` which are described in the next section.

+### `SampleSheet.csv`

+The example `SampleSheet.csv` that comes with the small test data set with the repository can be most easily viewed at this link:

 ## Production runs